Choosing an Abortion Provider

 Things to Consider

 As is the case with any medical procedure, the best decision is an informed one.
-Each of us is responsible for making these decisions based upon the information at hand-but in the emotional stress, which can accompany an unplanned pregnancy, how can you be sure you are getting all the information you need about every option available to you?
-How do you find the right services provider–one who will address your specific individual needs and concerns?
+How can you be sure you are getting all the information you need about every option available to you?
+Here are a few things to consider in researching clinics or doctors:

-What are the advantages and disadvantages to keeping my baby?
-What about adoption?
+What are the advantages and disadvantages of my pregnancy options?

 What are the physical health risks of abortion?

-Are there any psychological or emotional risks associated with abortion?
+Are there any psychological or emotional affects associated with abortion?

 Each State has a set of regulations that health clinics must follow.
 In California, for example, primary care clinics providing abortion services must provide: